First published on July 07, 2022 - Updated for 2023

-Email Marketing is said to be the most profitable marketing channel to date with a ROI of 42-to-1 according to LYFE Marketing (see YouTube video below).
-What that means is, for every $1 dollar invested, you can make $42 in revenue.
+Email Marketing is said to be the most effective online marketing channel to date with a ROI of $36 for every $1 spent according to .

 So, depending on your business needs, email marketing is worth your time and attention.
 And yes, sending out a newsletter to your email list even if you are an author or artist is considered email marketing!